 But if any of you reading this article is thinking “Why would I do that?
 It’s just so much work… I’d rather work with an agent”, well, we hear you.
 That’s actually smart thinking.
 Agents do that kind of Market Analysis on a daily basis, and, once again, they have access to a great tool called Multiple Listing Service (MLS) that will provide most of the information described in this post within minutes.
 However, besides the fact that a lot of people have been trying the For Sale by Owner (FSBO) route, it is always important for home sellers and home buyers to understand the housing market they are a part of.
 An agent can guide his/her client - that’s you! - through the best houses in the market but he/she won’t have the time to explain real estate market trends, so now that you read this article and became the real estate MacGyver, you will be able to do it on your own and get whatever piece of information you can and hopefully turn it into profit!

-Here’s another great housing market tip: go crazy with our Glossary Terms!
+Here’s another great housing market tip: go crazy with our Real estate Glossary terms !

-But if you don’t feel like making your own housing market predictions, find an agent and let him/her be your personal psychic!
+But if you don’t feel like making your own housing market predictions, find a real estate agent and let him/her be your personal psychic!